macypa/betix/README.md

-Strategy implementation of bet on football matches
+Martingale strategy for betting in bet365.com on football matches

+currently not working because of changes in the site